French history France

 1 "In life, nothing is to be feared, everything is to be understood"

-2 "It is always good to marry your best friend."
+2 "It's always good to marry your best friend."

 3 "First principle: never let people or events get you down.